Morgan Ortagus: 2022 congressional campaign

 On February 7, 2022, Ortagus announced her candidacy for the Republican nomination for Tennessee's 5th congressional district.
 Two weeks prior, former President Donald Trump endorsed Ortagus for a potential congressional run, saying that "I am told the very strong and impressive Morgan Ortagus is exploring a run in Tennessee's 5th Congressional District."
 Politico forecasted a competitive Republican primary, with some frequent Trump allies backing other candidates.

 Following Trump's endorsement, the Tennessee General Assembly passed a bill on March 29 to require congressional candidates live in the district they represented, and to have lived in the state for the three years prior.
 If signed by the governor, the law's provisions would have taken immediate effect, disqualifying Ortagus.
 The Tennessean reported that the bill targeted Ortagus' candidacy.
 Instead, Governor Bill Lee allowed the bill to become law unsigned, but only after the congressional filing deadline had passed; as the law's requirements were not retroactive, it did not apply to Ortagus' campaign.

 On April 19, the Tennessee Republican Party's executive committee removed Ortagus and two other candidates from the primary ballot for the 5th district.
 The party stated that official challenges had been filed against the three, obligating their removal from the ballot per party bylaws.
 On June 10, the Tennessee Supreme Court ruled that the Republican Party had not violated open meetings laws, thus keeping the three off the ballot.
 Maury County Mayor Andy Ogles won the Republican primary on August 4.

 U.S. Deputy Special Envoy for Middle East Peace

 On January 3, 2025, then-President-elect Donald Trump announced his intention to appoint Ortagus as deputy special presidential envoy for Middle East peace, under United States Special Envoy to the Middle East Steve Witkoff, during his second administration.
 On February 7, she met with Lebanese President Joseph Aoun, emphasizing U.S. opposition to Hezbollah's role in Lebanon's government, stating it "won't be able to terrorize the Lebanese people."
 However, the Lebanese presidency downplayed her remarks.

+Ortagus left her post as US deputy envoy to the Mideast on June 15, 2025.

+U.S. Mission to the United Nations

+After serving as deputy Mideast envoy, Ortagus became a senior policy adviser at the U.S. Mission to the United Nations.
+This was an extension of a national security team shakeup in which Mike Waltz moved from national security adviser to US ambassador to the UN.